 The elected Riverside County Superintendent of Schools serves as both the chief executive officer of the Riverside County Office of Education (RCOE) and the Superintendent of Schools for the county’s preschool through 12th grade segment of that system—the 4th largest in California.

-The County Superintendent leads the team of extraordinary employees at the RCOE in working with each of the county’s 430,000 students, almost 18,000 classrooms, 450 schools and 23 school districts to help ensure all students receive a high quality education, graduating from high school well prepared for the workplace and for college.
+The County Superintendent leads the team of extraordinary employees at the RCOE in working with each of the county’s 430,000 students, almost 18,000 classrooms, 500 schools and 23 school districts to help ensure all students receive a high quality education, graduating from high school academically and socially prepared for college, the workforce, and civic responsibility.

 The County Superintendent and staff work to ensure each school district remains in solid financial condition.
 They advocate at the local, state and national levels for effective public education policy on behalf of the students, families, schools and school districts in the county.
 And they move forward sound, timely and effective education initiatives at the county level to help ensure all students are well prepared for the future.

 Dr. Edwin Gomez serves as the 13th Riverside County Superintendent of Schools.

 In his role, Dr. Gomez works with the county’s 23 school districts and the staff at the Riverside County Office of Education to ensure high quality education that invests in all students while developing and sustaining strong collaborative relationships with students, teachers, parents, and the community for student success.

 Dr. Gomez began his educational career teaching in grades K-8.
 He has served as a principal in various social-economical communities, led a school out of program improvement status, subsequently resulting in nomination for a National Blue Ribbon Award.
 Dr. Gomez has been a district Chief Academic Officer and served as a District Superintendent for Adelanto Elementary School District and Coachella Valley Unified School District.